-Summary of the fifth week of class in pursuit of my Master’s in Theology at Colorado Christian University.
-These five weeks covered the topic of Major Approaches to Theology
+The following is a summary of my most recent class in pursuit of my Master’s in Theology at Colorado Christian University.

 How does the foundation of Scripture as the primary source for theology help to prioritize and structure the relationships between the various sub-disciplines of Christian theology?
 How might these all contribute to the unity of Christian theology, or is there one approach that might contribute most to its unity?

 Friedrich Schleiermacher identifies three unique and equally important substrates of systematic theology: Historical Theology, Philosophical Theology, and Practical Theology.
 These must be interconnected relative to every mode or operation of the Christian faith itself for there to be a true “unity of faith.”
 This is the very beginning of the “community of believers.”
 Of course, foundation is key to everything.

 Consider the parable of the wise and the foolish builder in Matthew 7:24-27.
 Jesus was nearing the end of His Sermon on the Mount.
 He had spoken just minutes before regarding fasting and prayer, storing treasures in heaven rather than on earth, and allowing God to provide for our needs without worry.
 He said if someone hears His words and puts them into practice, that person is like the wise man who builds on a foundation of rock.
 Such a foundation can withstand stormy weather.
 The man who hears His words, however, and does not heed them is like the foolish man who builds his house on a foundation of sand.
 Such a dwelling cannot withstand the storms.